Prasnal/SQL-Flask-ReactJS-project/README.md

 now application is available at page http://127.0.0.1:8080/
 <br />
 <br />
 It's university program.
-Because of short deadline I don't have time to do all functions I wanted.
+Because of short deadline I didn't have enought time to do all functions I wanted.
 <br />

 ## TODO: <br />